nila2991/MySQL_Workbench/README.md

 * Status: Completed
 * Description: Extracted and analyzed specific insights using MySQL date and string manipulation functions (MONTHNAME, CONCAT).
 Leveraged Common Table Expressions (WITH), multiple INNER JOIN operations, and conditional filtering (WHERE) to isolate data points with matching birth months.
 Applied GROUP BY and ORDER BY to aggregate and structure the final report cleanly.

-### ⏳ Stage 5: Productivity Metrics & Data Ranking
+### 📅 Stage 5: Productivity Metrics & Advanced Window Ranking
+* Goal: Calculate performance metrics and rank records using window functions.
-* Status: In Progress...
+* Status: Completed
+* Description: Formulated advanced analytical queries to evaluate artist productivity.
+Leveraged Common Table Expressions (WITH) and an INNER JOIN to combine datasets, and applied GROUP BY to aggregate data.
+Successfully implemented the RANK() OVER window function combined with ORDER BY to dynamically generate an accurate leaderboard of top contributors based on their artwork volume.